Philip Ulric Strengberg

-Philip Ulric Strengberg (2 August 1805 – 8 October 1872) was a prominent business man in Jakobstad and the majority owner of the Ph.
-U. Strengberg tobaccy factory, which he co-owned together with Wilhelm Schauman.
+Philip Ulric Strengberg (2 August 1805 – 8 October 1872) was a businessman in Jakobstad and the majority owner of the Ph.
+U. Strengberg tobaccy factory, which he co-owned together with Victor Schauman, and later Wilhelm Schauman.

 Life

-Strengberg was born in Sievi, Finland and entered an Apologist school in Uleåborg (Oulu) at the age 13, graduating in 1820.
-He then worked as a sales clerk for the widow of local merchant Kilian Malm in Jakobstad and was granted the priviligies of merchant on 5 May 1828.
+Strengberg was born in Sievi, Finland, and entered an Apologist school in Uleåborg (Oulu) at the age 13, graduating in 1820.
+He then worked as a sales clerk for the widow of local merchant Kilian Malm in Jakobstad and was granted the privileges of merchant on 5 May 1828.
 He soon became one of the leading merchants in Jakobstad.
 He was involved in mainly export trade, shipping and the management of a local saw mill.

 He married Ulrica Charlotta Thelin on 7 June 1829, but the marriage was childless.
 Ulrica was born in Jakobstad on 18 February 1799 to the local merchant Johan Thelin and his wife Anna Margareta Häggström.

 During the years 1842 until 1848 Strengberg purchased the majority of shares in the tobacco factory in Jakobstad (founded in 1762).
 This proved to be the boost that the stagnant tobaccy industry had been waiting for, and the business was soon booming under the new name of "Ph.
 U. Strengberg & C:o Tobaks-Fabrik".
 He was a member of the municipal court from 1837 until 1858, and from 1843 an alderman of the city council.
 He died in Jakobstad in 1872, leaving behind a fortune of 526 000 Finnish Marks.